History of Easter Island in Timeline

 Easter Island

-Easter Island, a Chilean territory in the southeastern Pacific, is famous for its nearly 1,000 moai statues created by the Rapa Nui people.
+Easter Island, a Chilean territory in the southeastern Pacific Ocean, is famous for its nearly 1,000 moai statues created by the Rapa Nui people.
 Designated a UNESCO World Heritage Site in 1995, much of the island is protected as Rapa Nui National Park.
-The moai statues represent ancestors and chiefs, and their construction and transport reflect the Rapa Nui's advanced engineering and societal organization.
-The island's history includes deforestation, resource depletion, and societal collapse, offering lessons about sustainability and environmental stewardship.
-Easter Island is a remote and mysterious location drawing tourists and researchers alike.
+The island's remote location and unique cultural heritage make it a significant site for archaeological and anthropological study.

-In 1903, Easter Island was bought by the English sheep-farming company Williamson Balfor, forcing the natives to work on ranches in order to buy food.
+In 1903, the English sheep-farming company Williamson Balfor bought Easter Island from the Merlet company, forcing the natives to work on the ranches in order to buy food.

-1912: Churchill inquires about "Te pito o te henua" phrase
+1912: William Churchill inquires about "Te pito o te henua"

-In 1912, William Churchill inquired about the phrase "Te pito o te henua" and was told there were three such capes (land's ends) of the island.
-He was unable to elicit a Polynesian name for the island and concluded that there may not have been one.
+In 1912, William Churchill inquired about the phrase "Te pito o te henua", and was told that there were three "te pito o te henua", these being the three capes (land's ends) of the island.

 1914: Native uprising inspired by María Angata Veri Veri

-In 1914, an uprising of the natives was inspired by María Angata Veri Veri and led by Daniel Maria Teave, aiming to have the State address the situation caused by the Williamson Balfor Company.
+In 1914, an uprising of the natives of Easter Island occurred, inspired by the elderly catechist María Angata Veri Veri and led by Daniel Maria Teave, with the aim of getting the State to take charge of the situation generated by the Williamson Balfor company.

 1914: Indigenous Population Rejects Cannibalism Allegations

-In 1914, during the first scientific exploration of Easter Island, the indigenous population strongly rejected allegations that they or their ancestors had been cannibals.
+In 1914, the first scientific exploration of Easter Island recorded that the indigenous population strongly rejected allegations that they or their ancestors had been cannibals.

-Katherine Routledge's 1919 expedition systematically collected the island's traditions, showing that competitions for Bird Man started around 1760, after the arrival of the first Europeans, and ended in 1878.
+Katherine Routledge systematically collected the traditions of Easter Island in her 1919 expedition, documenting that the competitions for Bird Man (Rapa Nui: tangata manu) started around 1760, after the arrival of the first Europeans, and ended in 1878.

 1926: Additional lands distributed to natives

-As of 1926, additional lands (5 ha per marriage) were distributed to the natives of Easter Island under the "Provisional Temperament" agreement.
+As of 1926, the Chilean State distributed additional lands to the natives of Easter Island, allocating 5 ha per marriage, under the figure of the so-called "Provisional Temperament".

 1933: State Defense Council requires registration of the island

-In 1933, the Chilean State Defense Council required the registration of Easter Island in the name of the State to protect it from private registration.
+In 1933, the Chilean State Defense Council required the registration of Easter Island in the name of the State in order to protect it from private individuals who wanted to register it in their own name.

 1936: Regulation established for natives leaving Hanga Roa

-In 1936, a regulation was established stating that natives could leave Hanga Roa to fish or gather fuel with prior permission.
+In 1936, a regulation was established by the Navy on Easter Island, according to which, with prior permission, the natives could leave Hanga Roa to fish or provide themselves with fuel.

-In 1953, President Carlos Ibáñez del Campo cancelled the Williamson-Balfour Company's contract for non-compliance and assigned the entire administration of Easter Island to the Chilean Navy.
+In 1953, President Carlos Ibáñez del Campo cancelled the Williamson-Balfour Company's contract for non-compliance on Easter Island and then assigned the entire administration of the island to the Chilean Navy.

-In 1956, one of the first re-erections of the statues in modern times happened on Ahu Ature Huke in Anakena beach using traditional methods during a Heyerdahl expedition.
+In 1956, one of the first moai was re-erected on Ahu Ature Huke in Anakena beach using traditional methods during a Heyerdahl expedition.

 In 1960, Ahu Akivi was restored by William Mulloy.